 USO's support of wounded, ill and injured troops, their families and caregivers encompasses many critical facets of life, including physical and recreational activities, behavioral health, family strengthening, education and employment transition, and community reintegration support.
-USO
+USO Warrior and Family Care collaborates with numerous organizations that we have deemed best-in-class to serve the needs of these troops and families.

-Warrior and Family Care collaborates with numerous organizations that we have deemed best-in-class to serve the needs of these troops and families.
+In 2011, we launched a series of Public Service Announcements entitled "Portraits" designed to raise awareness for the impact of invisible wounds of war - Post Traumatic Stress Disorder (PTSD) and

-In 2011, we launched a series of Public Service Announcements entitled "Portraits" designed to raise awareness for the impact of invisible wounds of war - Post Traumatic Stress (PTS) and Traumatic Brain Injury (TBI).
+Traumatic Brain Injury (TBI).
 "Portraits" is a documentary-style PSA that features troops who proudly answered the call to duty in Iraq and Afghanistan, and who now live with invisible wounds.
 These stories and more can be viewed at www.USOInvisibleWounds.org.

-USO WARRIOR AND FAMILY CENTERS: The USO made significant progress in the construction of our two USO Warrior and Family Centers.
-In February we opened the doors to our largest USO center, the USO Warrior and Family Center at Fort Belvoir, with more than 22,000 square feet dedicated to serving our nation's wounded, ill and injured troops, their families and caregivers as well as the active duty and military families of Fort Belvoir.
+USO WARRIOR AND FAMILY CENTERS: In February we opened the doors to our largest USO center, the USO Warrior and Family Center at Fort Belvoir, with more than 22,000 square feet dedicated to serving our nation's wounded, ill and injured troops, their families and caregivers as well as the active duty and military families of Fort Belvoir.

-In the last few months, the USO Warrior and Family Center at Fort Belvoir and its state-of-the-art, ADA-compliant spaces have seen more than 10,000 troops and family members.
-The staff and volunteers of USO of Metropolitan Washington have offered dozens of events and programs to help troops and families relax, learn and have fun away from the grind of the hospital.
+In the last few months, the USO Warrior and Family Center at Fort Belvoir and its state-of-the-art, ADA-compliant spaces have seen more than 70,000 visits by troops, family members and community groups.
+The staff and volunteers of USO of Metropolitan Washington-Baltimore have offered dozens of events and programs to help troops and families relax, learn and have fun away from the grind of the hospital.
 Some of these events have included a Jeep Day of Service that hosted hundreds of troops and families with games and activities and a special dinner prepared by celebrity chef and former Marine John Besh.

 The communal Kitchen, with its sleek-yet-natural design and bounty of treats, is one of the central traffic points in the USO Warrior & Family Center at Fort Belvoir.
 Simply put, it's where everyone wants to be, whether they're grabbing a snack, fixing a favorite meal, running into old friends-or meeting new ones.
 Sponsors have hosted dozens of dinners in the Kitchen, the Dining Room and the Outdoor Grill which has also been popular for barbecues and entertainment including the Air Force Band.
 The Art Studio offers a variety of art programs which can be therapeutic for troops and their families as well as our healing heroes.
-Some of the classes have included wood carving, creative writing and a Combat Paper Workshop.
+Some of the classes have included wood carving, creative writing, and a Combat Paper Workshop.
 Another frequently used space has been the Respite Suite which has offered massage/reiki and yoga.
 The Business Center has also been a busy gathering point for troops and families with its computer workstations as well as places to connect a laptop or iPad, as well as copy and fax services.

-Our second USO Warrior and Family Center located at Walter Reed National Military Medical Center in Bethesda, Maryland broke ground on November 7, 2012.
-This center like Belvoir, will offer a comprehensive array of specialized services and programs in a supportive and home-like setting including movie theaters, classrooms, sports lounges, business centers, healing gardens and more, created expressly for our nation's healing heroes and their families.
+Our second USO Warrior and Family Center located at Walter Reed National Military Medical Center in Bethesda, Md. will open in early 2014.
+This center, like Belvoir, will offer a comprehensive array of specialized services and programs in a supportive and home-like setting including movie theaters, classrooms, sports lounges, business centers, healing gardens and more, created expressly for our nation's healing heroes and their families.